 While edge computing is coming soon, there are already some ways to differentiate solutions in the current, cloud-based, environment.

 Millions of data points are worse than useless to building operators.
-Raw data is time consuming, confusing, and worsens inertia against technological adoption.
-Data is only as good as the insights it generates.
+Sifting through raw data is time consuming, confusing, and worsens inertia against technological adoption.
+Data are only as good as the insights it generates.
 When vendors design analytical software to find relevant anomalies, there is some low-hanging fruit, but it is mostly complex and difficult.

 For example, many Fault Detection and Diagnostics (FDD) solutions operate based on thresholds.
 This type of insight can be extremely useful for building operators.
 Some equipment is supposed to run 24/7, and so an alert that a system is no longer drawing any power can save operators from a storm of tenant complaints.
 In addition, thresholds are very straightforward to diagnose (i.e. if power draw is 0, then trigger an alert).

 On the other hand, equally damaging issues with building systems cannot be identified with such simple logic.
 One example is equipment short cycling, which is when equipment shuts down and starts up in rapid succession.
 This can be very detrimental to equipment life and wastes energy-related costs.
 As the length of each cycle can vary wildly, there is no simple logic for identifying this issue; it requires a much more sophisticated analysis.

 For building owners and operators evaluating IoT technologies, it can be difficult to differentiate which vendors provide sophisticated analyses, and which rely on simple logic.

 There’s no direct answer to this question, but there are a few dimensions that owners and operators can use to judge sophistication.

 These dimensions include the level of granularity of the data (every second vs. every minute or 15-minutes), the focus of use-types (a pump in a manufacturing plant does not operate the same as a pump in an office building), and the length of data lifespan.